 Structure of Administration

+The Sports and Recreation Commission is led by a Board of Commissioners appointed by the Minister of Sport and Recreation to give strategic direction and governance oversight of its affairs.
 At Secretariat Level the Sports and Recreation Commission is led by the Director General who is assisted by three Directors in running the affairs of the SRC these are:

-- Director Sport Development
+- Director Sport and Recreation Development

-- Director Business Development and Marketing
+- Director Business Development

-- Director Corporate Services.
+- Director Corporate Services and Marketing.

 - Sport and recreation growth and development.